-I began gathering the last few things we needed for the birth and finished making supper—bierox.
+When labour finally began a week late, I gathered the last few things we needed for the birth and finished making supper—bierox.
 I’d gotten the recipe from Carla’s blog and had been waiting for a day when I had all afternoon to spend in the kitchen.
 Maybe kneading the bread had helped get labour started.

 After supper, my hubby picked up the phone to call his sister about getting together, and I said, “I wouldn’t do that.”

 He gave me a puzzled look and I added, “We might be in labour.”

 He hung up the phone.
 Then he wanted to know how far apart the contractions were.
 He called his parents to warn them that we might be calling them later to watch Sunshine.
 We walked down to check the mail.
 Contractions were about ten minutes apart.

 His parents came when we got back from the mail and picked up Sunshine.
 After they left, we checked our email and Facebook.
 My hubby’s oldest buddy called and asked, “You’re still pregnant?”
 I said, “Yep,” grinning.
 Not for long now!

 He talked to my husband for an hour or so while I read and wrote in my journal, pacing whenever a contraction hit.
 When they got off the phone, I called my doula to tell her we were in labour.
 Around 9:00 pm, I called her again to say she should come, since she had a forty-five minute drive.
 Then we watched Mythbusters while timing contractions.